 anchor apple generic and identifier "com.sentinelone.network-monitoring" and (certificate leaf[field.1.2.840.113635.100.6.1.9] or certificate 1[field.1.2.840.113635.100.6.2.6] and certificate leaf[field.1.2.840.113635.100.6.1.13] and certificate leaf[subject.OU] = "4AYE5J54KN")

-In the same profile, select the “Content Filter” from the left side and configure the settings as below.
+In the same profile, select “System Extensions” and configure the settings as below.

-Once you configure all the above payloads you are ready to Publish the Profile Click Save and Publish to proceed.
+Once you configure all the above payloads you are ready to Publish the Profile.
+Select the required smart group and Click Save and Publish to proceed.

 Deploying SentinelOne Agent as a Managed Application